Allyson Nelson, MSPH ’15

 Global Disease Epidemiology and Control Program

-Allyson Nelson graduated from the International Health's Global Disease Epidemiology and Control Program (GDEC) in 2015.
+Allyson Nelson graduated from International Health's Global Disease Epidemiology and Control Program (GDEC) in 2015.
 As a student at Hopkins, Allyson worked in Malawi managing the day-to-day operations to start up a large field trial evaluating the safety of oral cholera vaccine during pregnancy.
 The results from that study were just published in Lancet Infectious Diseases.
 The study found significant evidence that the vaccine is safe to administer during pregnancy.
 You can read more about in an article in this issue of The Globe.

 cholera vaccination campaign in Malawi